Amr-Abdellatif/End-to-End-language-detection---translator/README.md

 ## Usage

 1. `pip install -r requirements.txt`
-    ps : if you face a problem with torch probably you need to install the torch from their website according to your device in my case it was
+    ps : if you face a problem with torch probably you need to install the torch from their website according to your device in my case it was the pip with gpu installation

 2. Run `main.py` this will run uvicorn server with the endpoints